Bhaskarr-k/front-end/javascript notes/js functions.md

 ### function declarations:
 - A Function definition also called a function declaration, or function statement consists of the function keyword followed by
 - the name of the function.
-- a list of parameters to the function, elclosed in parenthesis ans seperated by commas.
+- a list of parameters to the function, elclosed in parenthesis and seperated by commas.
 - the javascript statements that define function, enclosed in curly braces, { /*....*/}
 - for example the following code defines a function named **square**:

 -   function square(number) {

     return number * number;